PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 hard-coded text you type into the **Title** property of the visual will be added to the report layout and cannot be localized.
-Therefore, you should either leave the visual **Title** property with its default value or you should use the **Localized Table** strategy to create report labels that support localization.
+Therefore, you should either leave the visual **Title** property with its default value or you should use the **Localized Labels** table strategy to create report labels that support localization.

 ### Introducing the Localized Labels Table Strategy